Pregnancy The Science of Nutrition

 Comparing desiccated liver supplements to prenatal vitamins

 Taking desiccated liver supplements is not the same as eating liver.
-Processing liver down to a supplement by drying and encapsulating it doesn’t give you a full serving of liver and doesn’t give you all of the same nutrients.
+Processing liver into a supplement by drying and encapsulating it doesn’t give you a full serving of liver or all the same nutrients.

 Prenatal vitamins are specifically formulated to fill these gaps, ensuring that you and your baby get the complete spectrum of nutrients needed for a healthy pregnancy.